AVENTER-UG/mesos-compose/docs/src/labels.md

 This label will control, which container engine mesos will choose to execute the container.
 The value "none" will tell mesos to run the command with the command-executer.

-## biz.aventer.mesos_compose.contraint_hostname

-Values: <hostname>

-This label will control, on which node the container will be executed.

 ## biz.aventer.mesos_compose.executor

 Values: <mesos-executor>